alanng10/class-lang/Docue/Article/Word/a.md

 Word "rename" has meaning that is set name.

+Word "delete" has meaning that is remove presence.

 Word "host" has meaning that is site hold.

 Word "peer" has meaning that is co op.